hantsy/jakartaee11-sandbox/docs/jpa.md

 ### Null handling in the `Order By` clause

-The `nulls first` and `nulls last` features, which existed in the SQL standard, are now ported to JPQL.
+The `nulls first` and `nulls last` features, which were previously part of the SQL standard, are now supported in JPQL.

 For example: